Seneca Village: Community institutions

 The economic and cultural stability of Seneca Village enabled the growth of several community institutions.
 The village had three churches, two schools, and three cemeteries; by 1855, approximately two-thirds of the inhabitants were regular churchgoers.
 Two of the churches, First African Methodist Episcopal Zion Church of Yorkville and African Union Church, were all-Black churches, while All Angels' Church was racially mixed.

 The AME Zion Church, a denomination officially established in lower Manhattan in 1821, owned property for burials in Seneca Village beginning in 1827.
 The Seneca Village congregation was known as the AME Zion Branch Militant from 1848.
 In 1853, the Church established a congregation and built a church building in Seneca Village.
-According to the New York Post, at a ceremony officiated by Christopher Rush, the cornerstone included a capsule with "a Bible, a hymn book, the church's rules, a letter with the names of its five trustees and copies of the newspapers, The Tribune and The Sun".
 AME Zion maintained a church school in its basement.
 The church building was destroyed as part of the razing of Seneca Village.

 The African Union Church, a Methodist denomination, purchased lots in Seneca Village in 1837, about 100 ft from AME Zion Church.
 It had 50 congregants.
 There was also a branch of the African Free School next to the African Union Church, founded in the mid-1840s, which had become Colored School No. 3 as part of the public school system by the 1850s, serving 75 students.
 The school was led by teacher Caroline W. Simpson.

 All Angels' Church was founded in 1846 as an affiliate of St. Michael's Episcopal Church, a wealthy white church whose main campus was located at Amsterdam Avenue and 99th Street in the Bloomingdale District.
 St. Michael's had earlier established a Sunday school in the area in 1833, founded by William Richmond and led by his brother James Cook Richmond as part of a church mission to Seneca Village and nearby areas, and accommodating at first forty children.
 Initially the church was hosted in a white policeman's home, but a wooden church at 84th Street was built in 1849.
 The congregation was racially diverse, with Black and German Protestant parishioners from Seneca Village and nearby areas.
 It had only 30 parishioners from Seneca Village.
 There was a cemetery set up to serve the congregation, which was much used during the 1849 cholera epidemic, but was closed by city law in 1851 along with all cemeteries south of 86th Street; St. Michael's Cemetery in Queens was established thereafter as a replacement for this and other communities.
-When the community was razed, the church was physically relocated a few blocks west and was officially incorporated at the corner of 81st Street and West End Avenue, standing there until replaced by a new building in 1890.
+When the community was razed, the church was physically relocated a few blocks west and was officially incorporated at the corner of 81st Street and West End Avenue.